 I already have eight Abrams completely painted and ready packed in boxes but I used the opportunity to add some details to all of the models.
-Two of the belonge to the ZvezdaHot War range and two of the them still need a command figure, as I found out by the way.
+Two of them belong to the ZvezdaHot War range and two others still need a commander figure, as I found out by the way.

 The contrast between the camouflage colours on the new one (front) is much brighter.
 The overall look of the older version is much darker and even a stronger drybrush couldn’t fix that.
 Nevertheless, all models are ok for my liking.
 Important experience points gained!

 The Bradleys were mostly done and I only added some minor details like some red for backlights and blue for window slits.